You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 - Visible contact details (from your organisation's list of contacts on myAdvantage)

-- Include the purpose of the role, any information about strategic fit, and key or illustrative duties
+- Include the purpose of the role, what the company does, any information about the team and strategic fit,

 - State if a DBS check will be required, who will be paying for this and any associated costs.
 You are also required to tell the applicant where they can seek independent advice about DBS checks